zlt0518/MIE1628-2025S-Cloud-Based-Data-Analytics/A4/README.md

 **Feedback:**

-PartA Q4: didnot mention the conflict reultion for infinite loop, you should tell how to deal with conflicts and duplicates
+PartA Q4: didnot mention the conflict reultion for infinite loop, should tell how to deal with conflicts and duplicates

 PartB Q1: only occupation